-- MAKE a home escape plan.
+- · MAKE a home escape plan.
 Draw a map of your home showing all doors and windows.
-Discuss the plan with everyone in your home. - XNOW at least two ways out of every room, if possible.
-Make sure all doors and windows leading outside open easily. - HAVE an outside meeting place (like a tree, light pole or mailbox) a safe distance from the home where everyone should meet. - PRACTICE your home fire drill at night and during the day with everyone in your home, twice a year. -))) PRACTICE using different ways out. - TEACH children how to escape on their own in case you can't help them. - CLOSE doors behind you as you leave.
+Discuss the plan with everyone in your home. - · KNOW at least two ways out of every room, if possible.
+Make sure all doors and windows leading outside open easily. - · HAVE an outside meeting place (like a tree, light pole or mailbox) a safe distance from the home where everyone - · PRACTICE your home fire drill at night and during the day with everyone in your home, twice a year. - · PRACTICE using different ways out. - · TEACH children how to escape on their own in case you can not help them. - · CLOSE doors behind you as you leave.